Scan types

 - Security groups with

-privileged: true - EKS clusters without envelope encryption for secrets
+0.0.0.0/0ingress on sensitive ports - EKS clusters without envelope encryption for secrets

 - IAM roles with wildcard